Understanding Clickstream Data: The Secrets Behind Online Behaviour

 - Anonymisation: The system never identifies individual users, protecting privacy while maintaining data integrity.

-- Aggregation: Analysts combine data from many users to identify trends and averages.
+- Aggregation: Analysts combine data from many users to spot trends and averages.

-- Segmentation: Marketers filter data by geography, device, referral source, and other relevant factors.
+- Segmentation: Marketers filter data by geography, device, referral source and other factors.

-- Integration: Teams combine clickstream data with other sources, like backlinks or search rankings, to create a complete view of activity.
+- Integration: Teams combine clickstream data with other sources, like backlinks or search rankings, to get a complete view.

 Practical Applications of Clickstream Data